 At Regal Repair our technicians are equipped with advanced knowledge and modern tools to repair aluminum panels to meet car manufacturer standards.

-You should choose a body shop that provides a complete written estimate, follows a structured repair process for every vehicle and features trained, certified repair experts.
+You should choose a Collision center that is certified and has a good reputation, that provides a complete written estimate, follows a structured repair process for every vehicle and features trained, certified repair experts.
 Look for a body shop that uses the highest-quality equipment, parts and products to restore your vehicle, who will keep you informed throughout the repair process, provides excellent customer service, delivers your vehicle on time, and conducts a thorough inspection of all repairs before putting you back on the road.

 That is your choice.
 We can set up an appointment for you, or you can drop in during our hours and we will assist you right away.
 Please allow approximately 15 minutes for the estimate to be written.
 If there is substantial damage, or you have an unusual vehicle (such as a specialty sports car), it may take up to 30 minutes to inspect your vehicle and write the estimate.

 We start work on your vehicle as soon as we get insurance approval.
-From that point, it depends on the extent of the damage and work to be done.
+The duration can vary depending on the extent of the damage and the availability of parts. .
 However, we will give you an estimated timeline and keep you informed of the progress on your vehicle throughout the repair process.

 The deductible is the owner’s portion of an insurance claim.
 The amount of the deductible is determined at the time you took out your insurance policy.